rootslab/asino/Readme.md

 	 * The max number of bytes to parse from every
 	 * input element, using the pseudo-random table.
 	 * In normal mode you should specify this property
-	 * generally sizing it on the input length.
+	 * generally sizing it on the expected input length.
 	 *
 	 * When dunce mode is on, this property is ignored,
 	 * because no pseduo-random table will be generated.